Leaving a Legacy of Mercy

 We hope you will let us know if you plan an estate gift to the Sisters of Mercy, so we can thank you properly.
 Your name will be listed in our publications as a member of the Sisters of Mercy Legacy Society unless you indicate you wish to remain anonymous.

-With proper planning, you can protect your estate and family, while continuing to support the Sisters of Mercy West Midwest Community.
+With proper planning, you can protect your estate and family, while continuing to support the Sisters of Mercy.
 We would be pleased to discuss with you ways to leave a legacy of Mercy.
-Feel free to contact our development office staff for more information.
+Feel free to contact our advancement office staff for more information.

 When planning your estate and providing for a gift to the Sisters of Mercy, it is advisable to work with your attorney, accountant, or financial advisor.
 A financial professional can best advise you on the tax implications and legal matters that affect your situation.